- “Do you remember the Kooch we got married right after?” Jamshid asked.

 Intermarriage is very common among Nomads.
 They usually marry someone from their own tribes, tying the knot early at around fifteen.
 One of the reasons for this is the size of the family’s flock of sheep, because raising large flocks requires a larger number of people.
 They make their own clothing for the wedding parties, and have special ceremonies.

-They normally have weddings right after the Kuch, which is the most important feature of nomads life in Iran.
-And unlike Qashqayi nomads, the Bakhtiari have not abandoned the Kuch.
+They normally have weddings right after the Kooch, which is the most important feature of nomads’ life in Iran.
+And unlike Qashqayi nomads, the Bakhtiari have not abandoned the Kooch.

 The literature of the Bakhtiari tribe repeatedly reflects the Kuch.
-In the following, you can read a poem about the Kuch.
+In the following, you can read a poem about Kooch.

 Poem: Rag rage monar, Gerem gooshe ghat dast vandom ve gardanet boosidom tiat